-The California Evidence-Based Clearinghouse for Child Welfare "The primary task of the CEBC is to inform the child welfare community about the for programs being used or marketed in California.* The CEBC also lists programs that may be less well-known in California, but were recommended by the Topic Expert for that Topic Area."
+The California Evidence-Based Clearinghouse for Child Welfare "The primary task of the CEBC is to inform the child welfare community about the research evidence for programs being used or marketed in California.* The CEBC also lists programs that may be less well-known in California, but were recommended by the Topic Expert for that Topic Area."

 SAMSHA's National Registry of Evidence-Based Programs and Practices (NREPP) for mental health and addictions.
 "NREPP is a searchable online registry of more than 378 interventions supporting mental health promotion, substance abuse prevention, and mental health and substance abuse treatment.
 We connect members of the public to intervention developers so they can learn how to implement these approaches in their communities.
 NREPP is not an exhaustive list of interventions, and inclusion in the registry does not constitute an endorsement."